Slavaqq/rust_hello_world/lesson_9/client/README.md

 ## Features

-- **NEW** Choose a nickname at the start which will be visible to other chat participants.
+- Choose a nickname at the start which will be visible to other chat participants.
 - Simple command interface.
 - Send and receive messages in real-time.
 - Share files with other users.
 - Share image files with other users.
-- **NEW** Meows when a message is received.
+- Meows when a message is received.
+- **NEW** Client runs in async runtime.

 ### Notification Sound